GemTalk/Grail/README.md

           * PyAstNode>>suite constructs statements
               * PyStatement class>>statementFrom: looks for a [statement](https://docs.python.org/3/library/ast.html)

-*The current task is to complete the implementation of PyStatement class>>statementFrom: and the nodes that are referenced from that node.*

 ### Translate the AST to Smalltalk Code

 We should include a reference to the Python source in some way so that we can trace the Smalltalk code back to the Python code.
 The information should be in such a format that we can eventually build a debugger.